OliverEvans96/msthesis/README.md

+# Modeling the Light Field in Macroalgae Aquaculture

 Welcome to my Master's Thesis!
-Check out main.pdf for the final document!
+Check out [OliverEvansMSThesisFinal.pdf](OliverEvansMSThesisFinal.pdf) for the final document!

 Abstract:
 > A mathematical model is developed to describe the light field in